dshomoye/dshomoye.github.io/content/blog/scrobble-everything/index.md

 - worked on blog post draft at ...
 - Watched Paradise PD (~~don't~~ watch this show) on Netflix....

 And I would have that stream auto-populated and visible to me.
 I could have "books read" set to auto share.
 This is pretty much like an automated journal.
 But, having it be a "standard" format everybody does it would be awesome.
 I can see friend's "music streams" regardless of their provider.
-Or books read even if it's a ~~bootlegged~~ epub.
+Or books read, even if it's a ~~bootlegged~~ epub.
 I can get a summary of my month, year; life in review.
 Or of someone else's, if they've chosen to share

 It’s hard to get people to willingly and *explicitly* volunteer what they eat, watch, listen to, where they go to, all be put together in …some tech-thing.
 Of course, with a good amount of trust built up, some people will.
 On the flip side, a lot of us are currently *implicitly* giving all this data away.
 If we could put together what the popular apps/services have on us - what I’ve listed here would be insignificant.
 So maybe, in a way: This is sorta kinda probable?
 One can dream.

+## Misc.
+1) There are alternative stream scrobbling, like [wavy.fm](https://wavy.fm) with *less* functionality and mostly the same issues as LastFM.
+LastFM is **THE** scrobbling service.